Authorities shoot person outside CIA headquarters

 The bureau did not identify the individual or detail the nature of his wounds, nor did it describe the weapon it said he was carrying.
-The shooting occurred at about 6 p.m., the bureau said.
+The shooting occurred around 6 p.m., the bureau said.

-Officials familiar with the matter, speaking on the condition of anonymity to describe an ongoing investigation, said the person had pulled up to the CIA security gate hours earlier, and the shooting occurred after lengthy negotiations with him.
+Officials familiar with the matter, speaking on the condition of anonymity to describe an ongoing probe, said the person had pulled up to the CIA security gate hours earlier, and the shooting occurred after lengthy negotiations with him.
 The FBI said it was reviewing the incident.

 “The FBI takes all shooting incidents involving our agents or task force members seriously,” the bureau said.
 “The review process is thorough and objective, and is conducted as expeditiously as possible under the circumstances.”